hirokoymj-new/nvm-with-mac-M1chip/README.md

-# Installation nvm on macOS Big Sur with M1chip
+# Troubleshooting to install nvm on macOS with M1chip

 ### 1. Delete all node in your mac completely.